 Healthcare distribution has never been just about delivery.
 It is about getting the right medicines to the right patients at the right time, safely and efficiently.
 Every day, pharmaceutical distributors sustain a complex supply chain, serving as an important link in the healthcare system and delivering medicines safely, securely and efficiently.
-Distributors work around the clock to help more than 200,000 pharmacies, hospitals, long-term care facilities, clinics and other healthcare providers across the country keep their shelves stocked with the medications and products that patients need.
+Distributors work around the clock to help hundreds of thousands of pharmacies, hospitals, long-term care facilities, clinics and other healthcare providers across the country keep their shelves stocked with the medications and products that patients need.

 Without distributors, manufacturers would spend substantial financial, logistical and staff resources on this task that could be used in other important ways.
 Thanks to distributors, the system is more efficient, reliable and secure.
 As the healthcare system rapidly changes, distributors are constantly envisioning new ways to move and secure the nation’s medicines, all while protecting patient safety.